nobbyknox/rabbitmq-client/README.md

 ## Sample Usage

-Here is a full working example that illustrates all the moving parts.
+Here is a fully working example that illustrates all the moving parts.
 You can also look at `lib/example.js` for a fuller developed example.

 ```js